Have you ever wondered how often you should poo, or if your poo was healthy?

 We race around and forget to eat fruit and vegetables, drink enough water or exercise, and then we may wonder why we have bloated tummies and only poo once every few days.

-Unfortunately, if we don’t tune in to our bowel health and teach our children to do the same -then over a period of time our whole body including our brain function will start to be affected.
+Unfortunately, if we don’t tune in to our bowel health and teach our children to do the same – then over a period of time our whole body including our brain function starts to be affected.

 What Makes Poo Healthy?

-So now that we’ve started to tackle this topic we need to really engage – you are going to have to look twice at your poo or teach your child to look at their poo —YEP that’s right you will need to actually look at the shape and then the colour.
+So now that we’ve started to tackle this topic we need to really engage – you are now going to have to look twice at your poo or teach your child to look at their poo —YEP that’s right, you will need to actually look at the shape of your poo and then the colour.

 A Healthy Poo:

 - Tells us when it is ready to come out